midito04200/project/README.md

-# Association des Musulmans de Thonon-les.bains (AMT) Website
+# Association des Musulmans de Thonon (AMT) Website

-This is the official website for the Association Mosquée Thonon, built with React and Vite.
+This is the official website for the Association  of Moselems in Thonon-les-bains, built with React and Vite.

 ## Features